 Josephine has brought together global industry experts who are driven to achieve the desired outcomes for their clients while expertly balancing the needs of Australia’s indigenous communities.

-Martyn Dominy, a CPA and ASIC Registered Agent, who holds an exemplary reputation as a CFO and business investor.
+Her team includes Martyn Dominy, a CPA and ASIC Registered Agent, who holds an exemplary reputation as a CFO and business investor.
 Martyn Dominy provides professional services to clients across the globe in industries as diverse as healthcare, software sales, café chains, IT consulting, recruitment and e-commerce retailing.

 Josephine Cashman is a Warrimay entrepreneur from New South Wales.
 She is the Founder and Executive Director of Big River Consulting Pty Ltd, Big River Impact Investments Pty Ltd and the Big River Impact Foundation Limited.